Yandex Cloud

 Result:

-2. To add a rule to a security group, use the updateRules REST API method for the SecurityGroup resource or the SecurityGroupService/UpdateRules gRPC API call, and provide the following in your request:
+To add a rule to a security group, use the updateRules REST API method for the SecurityGroup resource or the SecurityGroupService/UpdateRules gRPC API call, providing the following in your request:

 • ID of the security group you want to add rules to, in the securityGroupId parameter.